nickassafkirk/Cartel-Coffee/README.md

 ### Frameworks
 **Bootstrap** CDN was used to create a responsive site design.
 Several bootstrap components were utilised including navbar, jumbotrons, alerts, modals, forms and the collapse functionality.
 Custom CSS was used to apply unique styling to bootstrap components.

+### Vendor Prefixes
+Vendor prefixes were added to the main stylesheet using [autoprefixer](https://autoprefixer.github.io/) to ensure styles are applied as consistently as possible across different browsers.

 ---
 ## Credits